lquixada/cross-fetch/README.md

 My preferred library used to be [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).
 It worked all and fine until the day I needed to expand my isomorphic app to React Native.
 It just threw an exception.
 I went to the github project and an [issue](https://github.com/matthew-andrews/isomorphic-fetch/issues/125) had already been filled.
 The repo however haven't received a single commit since 2016 leaving us orphans.
 A lot of forks has been created but each one addresses their particular problem be it cookies, older browsers support or whatever.

 In order to run a fetch that is cross-platform compatible, cross-fetch has been created.
-It is just the same isomorphic-fetch but updated and that bug fixed.
+It is just the same as isomorphic-fetch but updated and that bug fixed.

 #### How does it work?